2015 Tunis bombing: Response

 The Tunisian Interior Ministry announced that this was an act of terrorism, using a Semtex explosive traced to Libya.
-The Islamic State of Iraq and the Levant militant group claimed responsibility for the attack in an online statement, though authorities did not discuss any ties between the bomber and extremist groups.
+The Islamic State militant group claimed responsibility for the attack in an online statement, though authorities did not discuss any ties between the bomber and extremist groups.

 The group has also claimed responsibility for two attacks in Tunisia earlier in the year, targeting the tourism industry: the Bardo museum attack in March and an attack on a beach resort in Sousse in June.

 After the attack, President Beji Caid Essebsi placed Tunis under curfew and resumed a month-long state of emergency.
 The Tunisian Interior Ministry reported that national security raids had led to the arrest of 40 people with suspected ties to terrorist groups.
 Among the people arrested were the suspected bomber's sister and mother.
 The Tunisian government's Security Council shut down Facebook accounts and websites linked to terrorist groups.